 Understanding Your Policy: Maximum Benefit Period

 Your maximum benefit period is one of the most important provisions in your disability insurance policy.
-Its terms control the period of time during which you are eligible to receive benefits under your policy.
+Its terms control the period of time during which you are eligible to receive disability benefits under your policy.

 Oftentimes the maximum benefit period is more complicated than you may expect.
 For instance, most newer disability policies contain a benefit schedule that details the length of your benefit period more precisely, based upon your age at the time the claim is filed.
 This policy from MetLife contains a maximum benefit period schedule similar to those found in many disability insurance policies: